syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/tooltip.md

 ## Adding Icon

-In addition to the text and content, you can also define CSS class for the icons to show in the tooltip using [iconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltipModel/#iconcss) property.
+In addition to the text and content, by using [iconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltipModel/#iconcss) property you can define the custom style for the icons.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}